wayou/hexo-theme-gstyle/README.md

 # hexo-theme-gstyle
-a google style hexo theme.
+a google style theme for hexo.

 ## preview